mdtomo/rpirelayserver/README.md

 cd rpirelayserver
 ```

 Change the settings in config.py and set the output pins you are using on your Raspberry Pi.
-Set the ip to 127.0.0.1 if you wish to run [Rpirelayclient](https://github.com/mdtomo/rpirelayclient) on the same Raspberry Pi.
-To control over a LAN use your Raspberry Pi's LAN ip address. (`ifconfig`).
-I would not recommend using your public ip address.
+Set the IP to 127.0.0.1 if you wish to run [Rpirelayclient](https://github.com/mdtomo/rpirelayclient) on the same Raspberry Pi.
+To control over a LAN use your Raspberry Pi's LAN IP address. (`ifconfig`).
+I would not recommend using your public IP address.

 Run the server.